chetanbg1/cbg-microservice/README.md

 Hibernate
 --
-is an object-relational mapping toll used to mao java objects and database tables it provides JPA implementation hence we can use JPA annotation as well as xml configurations to achieve this mapping hibernate eliminates all the boiler -plate code that comes with JDBC supports HQL which is more object oriented
+is an object-relational mapping tool used to map java objects and database tables it provides JPA implementation hence we can use JPA annotation as well as xml configurations to achieve this mapping hibernate eliminates all the boiler -plate code that comes with JDBC supports HQL which is more object oriented